 There are so many ways that therapy can be helpful for people with a range of clinical issues.
-For anyone who has even been in therapy they have probably experienced some benefits first hand.
-However, for people who have never been in counseling before they often wonder what it will be like.
-People might come in to counseling wondering what they are going to get out of it and how it will be helpful to them.
-Here are just a few of the many ways that therapy an be helpful.
+For anyone who has even been in therapy, they have probably experienced some benefits first hand.
+However, people who have never been in counseling before they often wonder what it will be like.
+People might come into counseling wondering what they are going to get out of it and how it will be helpful to them.
+Here are just a few of the many ways that therapy can be helpful.

 Having Someone Who Listens

 If you have ever felt alone or like you wish you had someone who would really listen, therapy might be helpful.
 One of the greatest things about a therapist is that they are there for you 100% for that time period.
 It is a very different relationship than you might have with a friend or family member.
 One of the biggest differences is that your family members might listen but also want to talk about what is going on with them.
 With a therapist, you have complete permission and encouragement to just talking about what is going on with you for the entire time.
 A therapist is someone who has made it their profession to help others and listen deeply.

 Going to therapy can help you get to know yourself better.
 Some forms of therapy are focused more on this type of work than others.
 If this is something you are really interested in you might want to work with a therapist who is psychoanalytically oriented or who has a strong focus on mindfulness and meditation.
 A good therapist can help you learn more about yourself if that is something you are interested in.
 Knowing who you are and feeling strong about that person can help you feel more grounded and confident in your life.